 During FY2022 and FY2023, this project will obtain high-resolution color digital imagery for areas of North Central Texas.
 The aerial photography and Light Detection and Ranging (LiDAR) imagery obtained will be high resolution and geocoded with high-accuracy Global Positioning System coordinates (latitude, longitude, and elevation).
 The digital imagery will align with industry-accepted procedures and standards, and image accuracy will be ensured through ground control and surface integration.
 The resulting imagery will be used for a wide variety of planning purposes, including improvements to travel demand modeling, corridor alignment planning and engineering analysis (including for the Regional Outer Loop), watershed hydrology modeling, environmental support, and tracking for changes in population/employment, land uses, and impervious surface cover.
+Additional work will include post-processing, analysis, and creation of new data products derived from imagery products.
 This work will be supported through Surface Transportation Block Grant Program funds and Texas Department of Transportation funds.
 Anticipated products include: